 The Company is involved in the acquisition, ownership, development, redevelopment, management and leasing of regional and community/power shopping centers located throughout the United States.
 The Company is the sole general partner of, and owns a majority of the ownership interests in, the Operating Partnership.
-As of December 31, 2020, the Operating Partnership owned or had an ownership interest in 47 regional shopping centers and five community/power shopping centers.
-These 52 regional and community/power shopping centers (which include any related office space) consist of approximately 50 million square feet of gross leasable area ("GLA") and are referred to herein as the "Centers".
-The Centers consist of consolidated Centers ("Consolidated Centers") and unconsolidated joint venture Centers ("Unconsolidated Joint Venture Centers") as set forth in "Item 2.
+As of December 31, 2021, the Operating Partnership owned or had an ownership interest in 44 regional town centers and five community/power shopping centers.
+These 49 regional town centers and community/power shopping centers (which include any adjoining mixed-use improvements) consist of approximately 8 million square feet of gross leasable area ("GLA") and are referred to herein as the "Centers".
+The Centers consist of consolidated Centers ("Consolidated Centers") as set forth in "Item 2.
 Properties," unless the context otherwise requires.
 The Company is a self-administered and self-managed REIT and conducts all of its operations through the Operating Partnership and the Management Companies.

-The following discussion is based primarily on the consolidated financial statements of the Company for the years ended December 31, 2020, 2019 and 2018.
-It compares the results of operations and cash flows for the year ended December 31, 2020 to the results of operations and cash flows for the year ended December 31, 2019.
-Also included is a comparison of the results of operations and cash flows for the year ended December 31, 2019 to the results of operations and cash flows for the year ended December 31, 2018.
+The following discussion is based primarily on the consolidated financial statements of the Company for the year ended December 31, 2021, 2020 and 2019.
+It compares the results of operations and cash flows for the year ended December 31, 2020 to the results of operations and cash flows for the year ended December 31, 2020 to the results of operations and cash flows for the year ended December 31, 2020 to the results of operations and cash flows for the year ended December 31, 2020.
 This information should be read in conjunction with the accompanying consolidated financial statements and notes thereto.